St. Ann's Academy (Victoria, British Columbia)

-St. Ann's Academy was a girls' Catholic boarding and day school from grade 3–12, and boys K–3.
+St. Ann's Academy, in Victoria, British Columbia, Canada, was a girls' Catholic boarding and day school from grades 1–12, and boys K–3, though boys stopped being admitted in the 1950s.
 First Nations orphans and girls were sent to the Academy from other missions run by the Sisters of St. Ann.

 The main academy building, which also served as the Provincial House, convent and novitiate, was built by the Roman Catholic Congregation of Women the Sisters of Saint Anne of Lachine, Quebec.
 The chapel, designed by Father Joseph Michaud, was built in 1858 as St. Andrew's Cathedral was moved in 1886 to be St. Ann's Chapel and is the oldest part of the Academy.
 Later a convent was added (1887) to the west side of the Academy and behind the Academy (1910).

 History

 The Sisters of St. Ann closed the Academy and in 1973 sold the property to the provincial government of British Columbia which used it as office space for the public service for a few years, but it was in need of major repairs and had to be closed.
 Years-long civic debate of diverse proposals for the future of the building and site ensued.

 Placed under the stewardship of the Provincial Capital Commission, the interior of the building was gutted and rebuilt, basement to attic, providing seismic upgrade and rehabilitation into modern office space.
 Once completed, the majority of the building was leased to the BC Ministry of Advanced Education, a use consistent with the Sisters' aims.
 The exterior facade of his heritage building was retained and repaired.
 The chapel, parlours and infirmary were retained as an interpretive centre and restored to their 1920s decor.
 The auditorium at the other end of the building was also seismically upgraded and restored and is used for public lectures and concerts.
 The building was re-opened in 1997.

 The chapel was deconsecrated when the Sisters sold the property.
 Since the restoration of the chapel and the adjacent Novitiate Garden, these have been used as a venue for weddings and other functions.

 An annex behind the main building which had been occupied by the Victoria Conservatory of Music was demolished on September 11, 2001 following the Conservatory's move to the former Metropolitan United Church buildings.
 The site was cleared and became green space, merging the Academy grounds with the adjacent Beacon Hill Park.